gmap-cybersec/cybersecurity-portfolio/blue-team-labs/ssql-log-analysis/readme.md

 **🛠️ Objectives**
 ---

-*Detect failed login attempts after business hours.
+-Detect failed login attempts after business hours.
-*Identify login activity on suspicious dates.
+-Identify login activity on suspicious dates.
-*Exclude logins originating from Mexico.
+-Exclude logins originating from Mexico.
-*Retrieve employees from the Marketing department in the East building.
+-Retrieve employees from the Marketing department in the East building.
-*List employees from Finance or Sales departments.
+-List employees from Finance or Sales departments.
-*Filter employees who are not in the IT department.
+-Filter employees who are not in the IT department.

 **📄 SQL Queries**
 ---

 The SQL queries used are located in the queries/ folder:

-failed_logins_after_hours.sql
+-failed_logins_after_hours.sql
-logins_on_specific_dates.sql
+-logins_on_specific_dates.sql
-logins_outside_mexico.sql
+-logins_outside_mexico.sql
-marketing_employees_east.sql
+-marketing_employees_east.sql
-finance_or_sales_employees.sql
+-finance_or_sales_employees.sql
-employees_not_in_IT.sql
+-employees_not_in_IT.sql

 **🖼️ Screenshots**